essesseff/essesseff-onboarding-utility/README.md

 - Cannot start or end with a dash
 - Examples: `my-app`, `hello-world`, `app123` ✅
 - Invalid: `My-App`, `my_app`, `-my-app`, `my-app-` ❌

+*Please also note that java application names should not include hyphens.*

 ## Usage